 - Live in the UK long-term: Cannot make the UK your main home through frequent visits

-- You cannot get married on a Standard Visitor Visa—a Marriage Visitor Visa is required
+- You cannot get married on a Standard Visitor (tourist) visa — a Marriage Visitor Visa is mandatory

-How long does a Marriage Visitor Visa UK take to process in 2026?
+How much does the Marriage Visitor Visa UK cost in 2026?

 The standard Marriage Visitor Visa UK processing time is approximately 3 weeks (15 working days) after submitting your biometrics.
 For urgent cases, priority service is available for £500 (5 working days) or super priority for £1,000 (next working day), subject to availability at your visa application centre.
 Apply at least 3 months before your planned travel date to allow for potential delays.